pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 {{< /learner-task >}}

-The next chapters will fix these.
+Click “Show me” to see what the bugs are.
+The next chapters will fix them.

 ## End the game if the player misses

 The code to bounce the ball off the player’s bat checked if the ball was touching the bat, and bounced the ball if so.
-But it does nothing if the ball is _not_ touching the bat.
+But it needs to also do something if the ball is _not_ touching the bat — it needs to end the game in this case.

 {{< learner-task >}}